-3.2.8 Appeals and/or a protest of a game result must be made solely on the correct application of a rule and may not be made on matters that are tied to the discretion or judgment used by an official.
+- 3.2.9 Appeals and/or a protest of a game result must be made solely on the correct application of a rule and may not be made on matters that are tied to the discretion or judgment used by an official.
 For greater clarity, only incidents where a rule was incorrectly implemented may be the subject of an appeal, and not incidents where the judgment of an official is the point of contention.
-Any appeals and/or protests must be submitted no less than 24 hours and no more than 72 hours after a game.
-During the playoffs, in situations where the next scheduled playoff game is within 72 hours, a Team Representative may submit an appeal within 24 hours and must submit the request more than 12 hours in advance of the next scheduled playoff game.
-All decisions tied to an appeal/protest are at the discretion of League Management and are final.
+Any appeals and/or protests must be submitted no less than 24 hours and no more than 96 hours after a game.
+During the playoffs, in situations where the next scheduled playoff game is within 96 hours, a Team Representative may submit an appeal within 24 hours and must submit the request more than 12 hours in advance of the next scheduled playoff game.
+All decisions tied to an appeal/protest are at the discretion of League Management and are final. - 3.2.10 Players who are suspended for a team are suspended for the duration of games on that team and are suspended from ALL WRHL teams until the suspension is served and the fine, if any, is paid in full.
+Suspended players are not eligible to play for any team in the WRHL until this suspension has been served in full. - 3.2.11 NOTE: For greater clarity, this means that if a player gets a 3-game suspension on October I for Team A and the upcoming 3 games for Team A are October 5, 12, and 19, that player is suspended from ALL WRHL games until October 20. - 3.2.12 NOTE: Due to the new suspension/fine thresholds, if a Team Representative feels as though a penalty was erroneously called and chooses to submit a Game Feedback Form to "appeal" the call, please remember the importance in communicating your points in a logical, productive manner.